-After getting back to the cottage we started working with Photoshop.
+After getting back to the cottage we started working with Adobe Photoshop.
 One of the first surprises for me was the fine resolution I can get out of my camera – a Nikon D 800 with about 36 megapixels.
 Sharpening techniques are the key – not just in one step but rather in several well combined steps to get a clean result.
 Certainly, I already knew a lot about the sharpening techniques.
 There are thousands of tricks – each of them the ultimate one of course!
-But in comparison to David’s methods at least, all techniques I know are rubbish!
+However, in comparison to David’s methods at least, all techniques I know are rubbish!
 It creates incredible clarity to describe every detail, but David has a very methodical approach to working on photographs with Photoshop.
 First, he explains every step of his process using an example.
 Then you do all the learned skills on your own using your own exposures – with David’s support of course.
-By and by you get used to a lot of very different techniques to enhance and elaborate your photographs with astonishing results.
-Now, I’d like to present one of the photographs I had worked on together with David’s help in more detail: taken at Rhaedr Ogwen, Ogwen waterfall, with a view at the Nant Ffrancon valley during a foggy evening.
-You can see the final photograph above.
+By and by you get used to a lot of very different techniques to enhance and elaborate your photographs with an astonishing result.
+I’d like to present one of the photographs I had worked on together with David’s help in more detail: taken at Rhaedr Ogwen, Ogwen waterfall, with a view at the Nant Ffrancon valley during a foggy evening.
+You can see the final photograph above left.